Internet2 Inclusivity Initiative

 Internet2 convenes an advisory group of stakeholders to guide these efforts and commits resources for supporting programs, such as internships, job shadowing, mentoring, and leadership.

 We have a formal partnership with the NCWIT, with whom we share resources, research, and insights.
-We also sponsor regular presentations and discussions at the Internet2 Technology Exchange, as well as other gatherings.
+We also sponsor regular presentations and discussions at the Internet2 Global Summit and Technology Exchange, as well as other gatherings.

-Scholarships are awarded to women, including graduate students, working at Internet2 member organizations from higher education, research education networks, affiliate, and industry — and are applied toward registration, transportation, and housing costs.
+Scholarships are awarded to women, including graduate students, working at Internet2 member organizations from higher education, research education networks, affiliate, and industry to attend our signature events (Global Summit and Technology Exchange)— and are applied toward registration, transportation, and housing costs.
 The goal of the scholarship is to encourage awardees to bring new technology ideas and strategies back to their institutions, as well as receive meaningful, personalized career development support.

-Interested in the Inclusivity Initiative Award or the Inclusivity Initiative Award in Recognition of Carrie Regenstein?
+Interested in the Inclusivity Initiative Award?
 Learn about the application requirements and apply here.

 Use our relationship-building tools

-It is a special goal of the initiative that awardees use their experiences to cultivate relationships, build the knowledge capital of their institutions within their local, regional and national technology environments, and help diversify high technology—bringing greater opportunity to IT professionals in their home organizations and beyond.
+It is a special goal of the initiative that members of the community use their experiences to cultivate relationships, build the knowledge capital of their institutions within their local, regional and national technology environments, and help diversify technology—bringing greater opportunity to IT professionals in their home organizations and beyond.
 Visit the Internet2 Inclusivity Initiative wiki site for more information.

 Intro to NCWIT Pacesetters